Tropical Storm Marco (1990): Elsewhere

 As the remnants of Marco entered Georgia, they combined with the remnant moisture from Hurricane Klaus and a slow-moving cold front, which caused large amounts of precipitation to fall across the eastern portion of the state.
 Rainfall peaked at 19.89 in at a weather station near Louisville, Georgia where over 16 in fell in a 24‑hour period.
 In Augusta, 2.79 in of rainfall fell in one hour, which forced the evacuation of about 300 people.
+Augusta National Golf Club's famed Amen Corner was damaged, especially hole 11 (White Dogwood), which "floated off the golf course" after Rae's Creek overflowed.
+The club rebuilt the greens and the course was fully restored in time for the 1991 Masters Tournament the next April.
 Some roads in eastern Georgia were flooded up to 6 ft deep, and police officers in Augusta rescued people in flooded cars.
 The flooding resulted in some power outages.
 In the deluge, five people drowned, and 450 were left homeless.
 The remnants of the storm spawned a tornado in Brantley County, which destroyed 25 unoccupied homes.
-Damage in Georgia totaled $42 million (1990 USD$, USD).
+Damage in Georgia totaled $42 million (1990 USD, USD).
 On October 19, 1990, President George H. W. Bush declared several counties in Georgia as federal disaster areas, which permitted the use of emergency funds for victims.

 Heavy rainfall continued northward into the Carolinas.
 Much of South Carolina experienced over 7 in of precipitation; statewide, the rainfall peaked at 13.96 in in Pageland.
 The highest totals in 100 years in some locations also ended a severe drought.
 In the flooding, 80 bridges in the state failed; in total, more than 120 bridges were either closed, damaged, or destroyed.
 In South Carolina, the system caused three drowning deaths; damage totaled $12 million ($1990, USD).
 In North Carolina, rainfall reached 10.74 in in Albemarle.
 The storm directly caused two deaths in North Carolina, and indirectly caused two traffic deaths.

 Rainfall from the combined remnants of Marco and Klaus extended into the Ohio Valley, with 3.67 in recorded near Mountain City, Tennessee.
 Totals of 2–5 in spread across northwest Virginia, western Maryland, eastern West Virginia, and the Susquehanna Valley of Pennsylvania.
 In New York, the rainfall combined with moisture from Hurricane Lili, which triggered flooding that closed a portion of a railway line and a highway.